*Updated Nuisance Ordinance July 2018

 The Building Inspectors are responsible for interpretations or technical inquiries in all related fields.
 If you are not satisfied with an interpretation, you and the inspector may contact the North Carolina Department of Insurance for an informal interpretation.
 Formal interpretations must be requested in writing.
 The Planning Director is responsible for interpretations in all zoning matters.
 You may file an appeal with the Board of Adjustment if you disagree with a zoning interpretation.

 Abandoned/Junked and Nuisance Vehicles

 A Nuisance Vehicle is a vehicle on public or private property that is determined and declared to be a health or safety hazard, a public nuisance, and unlawful.
-To report an abandoned/junked or nuisance vehicle located on private property, please call the Inspections Office at (252) 641-4236.
-To report an abandoned vehicle on the street, please call the Police Department at (252) 641-4247.
+To report an abandoned/junked or nuisance vehicle located on private property or on the street, please call the Code Enforcement Officer at (252) 563-8982.